 How can gratitude invite so many positive changes?

-A regular gratitude practice rewires our brains, increasing the production of both serotonin and dopamine.
-In neuroscience research, Hebb’s Law says that “neurons that fire together wire together.”
+A regular gratitude practice rewires our brains.
+Feelings of gratitude increase the production of both serotonin and dopamine.
+In neuroscience, Hebb’s Law says that “neurons that fire together wire together.”
+The more we practice gratitude, the more we strengthen the brain’s neural circuits for gratitude.

 Ideas for expressing gratitude

-The science is clear.
-Cultivating and expressing an attitude of gratitude can transform our quality of life, including our productivity and career.
-The most fundamental way to consistently cultivate an attitude of gratitude is to write.
-This might be in a dedicated gratitude journal, or a current notebook.
+- The most fundamental way to cultivate an attitude of gratitude is to write.
+You can use a dedicated gratitude journal, or your current notebook.
 I like to flip my everyday notebook backwards and record my gratitude there.

 There are no hard and fast rules when it comes to gratitude; it’s about what feels meaningful for you.